Last updated on November 13th, 2023

 Buenos Aires is one of the best digital nomad cities in South America.
-The promise of a 12-month digital nomad visa is further sweetening the deal for remote workers.
-Here is a guide on where to work, stay and play in Argentina’s capital.
+The promise of an Argentina digital nomad visa is further sweetening the deal for remote workers.
+Here is a guide on where to work, stay and play in Argentina’s captivating capital.

 The ultimate Buenos Aires digital nomad guide

-A city campaign targeting remote workers for extended stays has already been rolled out highlighting the many perks of relocating there.
-Among the touted benefits are affordability and a competitive exchange range for people earning in stronger currencies than the Argentine peso like dollars and pounds.
+Buenos Aires wants digital nomads to come and adore it and a city campaign targeting remote workers has been rolled out highlighting the many perks of relocating there.
+One of the touted benefits includes a competitive exchange range for people earning in stronger currencies than the Argentine peso like dollars and pounds.

-If this news has you planning your next “workation” in Buenos Aires, read on for an introductory guide on where to work, stay and play.
+If you are planning your next “workation” in Buenos Aires, read on for an introductory guide on where to work, stay, and play.

 Fast facts about Buenos Aires